Adoption Policy Questions:

 Q: I've adopted from ACCR before, do I need to apply to adopt again?

-A: If you adopted within the past year, you still need to submit an application--although you only need to fill out your name, address, phone, email, and the piggy you are interested in.
+A: If you adopted within the past year and nothing you said in the previous form as changed then you do not.
 If it has been longer than a year, please complete the entire application.
 In either event, please note on your application that you have previously adopted.
-Note the screening process is usually much faster for repeat adopters.
+Note: the screening process is usually much faster for repeat adopters.

 Questions on Pairing Your Guinea Pig(s) with One From ACCR: